File 328 · Open (cultural tradition)

 The deer-skull creature is modern

 The popular image is an invention.
-Claimed The antlered, deer-skull-headed humanoid widely labelled “wendigo” in films, games, and online art is a recent, largely non-Indigenous depiction, not the traditional form, which is more often described as a gaunt, frozen, giant human [2].
+Claimed The antlered, deer-skull-headed humanoid widely labelled “wendigo” in films, games, and online art is a recent, largely non-Indigenous depiction, not the traditional form, which is more often described as a gaunt, emaciated, frozen giant — sometimes with a heart of ice — that grows larger the more it devours, so it is forever starving [2].

 The competing positions.